 There are 48 Forever Wild Nature Preserves in NYC’s five boroughs—more than 8,700 wild acres that include towering forests, vibrant wetlands, and expansive meadows.
 Almost every site is accessible by public transit, and many have trails, nature centers, and public facilities.
 At the website, you’ll find trail maps, driving and public transit directions, and descriptions of the preserves.

 TBS offers free botanical walks from April through October throughout the NYC-metro area.
 These trips are for general study and monitoring of the flora within a park or any place of botanic interest.
 While most trips emphasize plant study, other aspects of natural history are also discussed.
-We are not a hiking club and walking distances are usually not great.
-Frequent attendance on the field trips is one of the best ways to get to know the local flora.
+Not a hiking club so walking distances are not long.
+Attending the field trips is one of the best ways to get to know the local flora.
+Also our fiscal sponsor!

-Enjoy a virtual tour of Corson’s Brook Woods in Staten Island where you’ll encounter the early spring wildflowers that bloom the end of April before the trees leaf out.
-Click here for the tour.
+Enjoy a virtual tour of Corson’s Brook Woods in Staten Island led by Marielle where you’ll encounter the early spring wildflowers that bloom the end of April before the trees leaf out.
+This beautiful forest is one of the many saved by PPOW!

 Found from 18 to 22nd Streets east of the FDR, Stuyvesant Cove Park is green in the most literal sense with an ever expanding offering of plants that are indigenous to the region.

-Almost all of the 150 native species in Brooklyn (the goldenrods, the flat-topped asters, the cute little blue-eyed grasses blooming in the meadow, as well as the moisture-loving pitcher plants and orchids, the lichens and bearberry of the sandy Pine Barrens) were collected within 200 miles of New York City.
+Almost all of the 150 native species in Brooklyn (the goldenrods, the flat-topped asters, the cute little blue-eyed grasses blooming in the meadow, as well as the moisture-loving pitcher plants and orchids, the lichens and bearberry of the sandy Pine Barrens) were collected within 200 miles of New York City and so represent local genotypes.

-Wildflowers in the Field and Fores By Steven Clemants and Carol Gracie
+Wildflowers in the Field and Forest by Steven Clemants and Carol Gracie

 The most comprehensive field guide for the northeastern U.S. and Canada, with descriptive text and range maps on one side facing pages of color photos on the other.